mfatihercik/dsm/docs/specification/parsingElement/main.rst

-_`type`
+_`dataType`
 ----------

 ------------------------------

-The type field defines data type(string, int, boolean etc.) of the exposed property. it is basicity a converter from string to given data type. it may need extra parameters to convert a string to given data type.
-Extra parameters may be provided with params_ or typeParams_.
+The dataType field defines data type (string, int, boolean etc.) of the exposed property. it is basicity a converter from string to given dataType type. it may need extra parameters to convert a string to given data dataType.
+Extra parameters may be provided with params_ or dataTypeParams_.

-Supported type name and their corresponding java class:
+Supported dataType name and their corresponding java class:

 .. csv-table::
     :header: Type Name, Java Type, Extra Parameters